gernhan/english-learning/speaking/kLish/kLish.md

 1. First sentence is a discourse marker, agree or not
 2. Second sentence provides your argument
 3. Third sentence offers more details or explanations for your former sentence
-4. Fourth sentence can be used to show examples
+4. Fourth sentence showcases examples

 ### Discourse marker

-### How we will be evaluated?
+### How do interviewers assess?

 - FC: Fluency (6 and above) and Coherence
 - LR: Lexical resources